-Ferns are quite simple structurally, and scientists begin by observing and documenting their sporangia, rhizomes and fronds
+The structure of ferns are quite simple, and scientists begin by observing and documenting their sporangia, rhizomes and fronds.

 The reproductive structures are the most important characteristic for classifying ferns.
 When you turn over a fern frond and look at the sporangia on the underside, you’ll quickly see that they are grouped together into various shapes and patterns.
 Sporangia can be grouped together into circles, elongated along the veins or arranged around the margin of the frond.
 There are numerous patterns and variations.

 In addition, some sporangia are protected by a little membranous structure (an indusium), and others aren’t.
 These characteristics help us to sort out which family and which genus the fern belongs to.
 Watch this video to learn more about fern reproduction.